romilly/aplers-pi-guide/manuscript/Chapter1.md

 You'll need WiFi or a wired connection in order to install and update the Pi's software.

-The Raspberry Pi has built-in WiFi which you can configure once the Pi has booted up.
-You can also use a wired ethernet connection in which case you will also need an ethernet cable.
+The Raspberry Pi 3 has built-in WiFi which you can configure once the Pi has booted up.
+(If you're using an earlier model you can use wired ethernet or get a USB WEiFi dongle).
+If you decide to use a wired ethernet connection you will also need an ethernet cable.

 Some starter kits include a keyboard and mouse; some don't.
 Check carefully and decide which one to get.

 The supplier I normally buy from is a UK company called [Pimoroni](https://shop.pimoroni.com/).
 If you're based outside the UK Pimoroni ship overseas but a local supplier may be faster and cheaper.

 Pimoroni sell a [starter kit for £85](https://shop.pimoroni.com/products/raspberry-pi-3-starter-kit) (including mouse and keyboard) and